Fostering Teacher Collaboration in a Digital World

 Digital connections make teacher collaboration easy

-Within the last year, my professional growth has been aided by two thing; Twitter and the Hapara Champion program.
+Within the last year, my professional growth has been aided by two things; Twitter and the Hapara Champion program.
 Both have allowed me to collaborate with educators around the world, and to engage in pedagogical discussions that I otherwise would not have had.
 I have taken part in Twitter chats and book chats, and have learned how to create professional development videos.

 I began in the Educator cadre of the Hapara Champion program and progressed through the Scholar and Trainer levels as well.
 Many educational platforms offer teachers the ability to become certified in advanced implementation, but Hapara takes it to a new level.
 During the Educator cadre I learned how the platform works and how to use it successfully.
 In the Scholar course, the focus was on student-centered pedagogy and why the platform is set up the way it is.
 The Hapara Champion Trainer course continued to focus on pedagogy, but was more aligned to adult learning and how to teach fellow colleagues.